pegasystems/react-sdk/README.md

 The MediaCoOauth record that is included with the MediaCo sample application include the necessary redirect URIs for the default configuration:

-* http://localhost:3502/portal and https://localhost:3502/portal for the Portal use case
+* http://localhost:3502/portal and https://localhost:3502/portal for the Portal use case (initial portal authentication)

-*	http://localhost:3502/embedded/auth.html and https://localhost:3502/embedded/auth.html for the Embedded use case
+*	http://localhost:3502/auth.html and https://localhost:3502/auth.html for all Embedded use cases as well as for any full reAuthentication challenges for non-embedded use cases

 If you configure your installation to have the React SDK static content served from a different **host:port** than the default, you should add new Redirect URIs to the list: